ashley-leung/monzo-interview/behavioral.md

 I suggested a testing pyramid approach:

-- Heavy unit tests → fast, deterministic feedback
+- Lots of fast unit tests
-- Integration tests → validate service boundaries
+- Some Integration tests
-- Targeted E2E tests → only for critical user journeys
+- Few E2E tests for critical paths

 I explicitly compared both approaches:

 - E2E-heavy:
-   - ✅ High confidence in full flows
+   - ✅ Have high confidence in full flows
-   - ❌ Slow, flaky, expensive to maintain
+   - ❌ Have the tradeoff of Slow, flaky, expensive to maintain
 - Pyramid:
-   - ✅ Faster feedback, easier debugging, scalable
+   - ✅ Have faster feedback, easier debugging, scalable
-   - ❌ Requires discipline to choose the right E2E coverage
+   - ❌ Have the tradeoff of choosing the right E2E coverage

 **Fourthly** Used data and examples to persuade